LeudiX/simple-hospital-on-call-management-system/Readme.md

--Check Vital Signs validation when creating a new consultation by doctor -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Add Vital Signs management on admin session with sorting, pagination and filtering -*DONE*Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated -*DONE* Add a mass removal for users management
+-Check Vital Signs validation when creating a new consultation by doctor -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Add Vital Signs management on admin session with sorting, pagination and filtering -Improve visual quality of consultations and vital signs management -*DONE*Add search filter bar and pagination to users management (Or use datatables instead) -*DONE* Change color of active field to red when user get deactivated -*DONE* Add a mass removal for users management